-- The connection information icon will show you the region the discord server is currently connected to in real time.
+- The connection information icon will show you the region the discord server is currently connected to in real-time.
 It will also display the average ping rate you’re currently receiving from that server.

 - While still connected to the voice server, you can swap freely between all voice channels.
 By left-clicking on one of the channels, you will be instantly moved from your current channel to the new one.

-Muting A Channel
+Muting A Channel In Discord

 Sometimes you’re doing things in a voice channel that may prevent you from leaving, yet you still don’t want to talk or listen to others talk.
-This is where the option to mute or deafen come in handy.
+This is where the options to mute or deafen come in handy.

 From a voice channel: